commoncode/ama-bot/README.md

 Add `help` and `leaderboard` in the usage hint field as optional parameters to be passed in.

+Note: the command has to be exactly "/ama", as this is currently a hardcoded value.

 ### Add your bot to workspace

 This project uses [Botkit](https://botkit.ai/docs/readme-slack.html) to connect server to Slack bot,